ADR-0003: Clean architecture, manual composition root

 # Context

-The domain rules (member state machine, chain-context invariants, BVAD contents) must be testable and understandable without pulling in a DB, HTTP, or crypto library.
-Typical Node services mix all four, making unit tests flaky and future refactors hard.
+The domain rules of BDI — the member state machine, chain-context invariants, BVAD contents — need to be testable and understandable without dragging in a database, an HTTP framework, or a crypto library.
+A typical Node service mixes all four, and the result is flaky tests and refactors that take a week.

 # Decision